List of automobiles notable for negative reception: Jaguar S-Type (1999–2007)

-The Jaguar S-Type, launched at the beginning of 1999, was an executive car with retro styling that revived the S-Type nameplate first used by Jaguar in 1963 and had a distinctive retro design that also paid tribute to the legendary 1963 S-Type.
+The Jaguar S-Type, launched at the beginning of 1999, was an executive car with retro styling that revived the S-Type nameplate first used by Jaguar in 1963.
 It was praised on its release for having a 'luxurious interior', 'creamy composure', and a 'class-leading' 'cosseting ride'.
 In particular, the 2.7 V6 twin-turbodiesel engine was described as 'a paragon of refinement, quietness, and fuel economy' by the European automotive press, with enough 'refinement and performance to wean anyone off petrol power'.

-However, the initial positive reception faded away as time passed, and the car attracted significantly more negative commentary as it aged.
-The retro design received also a mixed reputation, with some comparing it unfavorably to that of the Rover 75 who featured a similar design and was released at the same time and, like the S-Type, was first presented to the public at the 1998 Birmingham International Motor Show.
+The initial positive reception faded away as time passed, and the car attracted significantly more negative commentary as it aged.
+The retro design received also a mixed reputation, with some comparing it unfavorably to that of the Rover 75, which featured a contemporary design.
 Motoring Research said of the S-Type's styling: "[Rover] unveiled the 75 at the [1998] Birmingham Motor Show where Jaguar had just revealed its S-Type, and it was gradually dawning on the attending press that one of these cars was rather more convincing than the other.
 And it wasn't the Jaguar.
 The S-Type's retro references to the 1960s S-Type look forced to the point of awkwardness, and its cabin was almost bereft of the kind of beautiful detailing, and quality, that makes a Jag cabin so appealing."
-James May said in 2004 that 'in 15 or 20 years time we'll look at the S-Type, and we'll think 'That's really awful, while Jeremy Clarkson replied "I think the S-type is basically like Beaujolais nouveau – awful when it came out and then just gets steadily worse as time passes".
+James May said in 2004 that "in 15 or 20 years' time we'll look at the S-Type, and we'll think 'That's really awful'", while Jeremy Clarkson replied "I think the S-type is basically like Beaujolais nouveau – awful when it came out and then just gets steadily worse as time passes".
 In addition, Jeremy Clarkson also panned the car in 2003 as "Jaguar's weakest hour", and the "weakest Jaguar ever", and said that he particularly disliked the styling, while James May harshly criticised the car, saying that he believed it was designed to appeal to the American and German markets, and that the styling pandered to common stereotypes of the United Kingdom held in those countries.
 Describing the radiator grille as 'goppingly awful', he said that the car 'sums up everything that's wrong with Jaguar', and that the vehicle annoyed him and was bettered by its successor.